-Postgraduate Assessment Criteria
+UNIVERSITY OF MANCHESTER Postgraduate Assessment Criteria

-Essays, reports and project work
+DEPARTMENT OF PLANNING & ENVIRONMENTAL MANAGEMENT Essays, exams and project work

-Student work is assessed the basis of:
+Student work is assessed on the basis of:

-- 1. Breadth and depth of knowledge and understanding - 2.
-Synthesis and critical analysis
+- 1. Breadth and depth of knowledge and understanding

+- 2. Synthesis and critical analysis

-- 3. Structure, style and argumentation - 4.
-Transferable skills
+- 3. Structure, style and argumentation

+- 4. Transferable skills

-Please note that the overall mark is NOT derived from a notional average of the levels of achieved for each of the criteria
+Please note that the overall mark is NOT derived from a notional average of the levels achieved for each of the criteria.